Global Entrepreneurship Week 2015 By: Galit Zamler

 The first company we started (me and my partner) is a current events portal dealing with Mediterranean music.

-Among the subjects included in the portal are: updated current events from the genre, coverage of events, independent media production, increasing exposure and promotion of new media, and more.
+Among the modules included in the portal are: updated current events from the genre, coverage of events, independent media production, increasing exposure and promotion of new media, and more.

 Afterward, we started an additional company that deals in building websites, phone applications, managing new media for companies, graphics, branding and so on.